bomonike/bomonike.github.io/aws-kiro.md

 {% include l18n.html %}
 {% include _toc.html %}

-This defines how to create apps on the AWS cloud using Kiro, step-by-step.
+This article defines how to create apps on the AWS cloud using Kiro, step-by-step.

 Processing of <strong>Amazon Q</strong> AI chatbot prompts was moved into the new AWS Kiro, which consist of a GUI app and CLI.

    * <a target="_blank" href="https://www.linkedin.com/in/saurabhdahal/">Saurabh Dahal</a> is Sr Dev Advocate <a target="_blank" href="https://www.youtube.com/watch?v=HI_qexVlU2Y">VIDEO</a>
    <br /><br />

+   ## Install

 1. Open the OS's default Terminal app, not another AI CLI app from Warp.dev, which cause this error reported by doctor: